ga4gh/experiments-metadata/mappings/README.md

+# Mappings
-Provided here are mappings from the Experiments Metadata Checklist latest version to existing projects.
+Provided here are mappings from the Experiments Metadata Checklist latest version to existing projects and platforms data models.

 | Platform / Project                                                                                 | Data Model                                                                                                             | Mapping                      |
 |----------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|------------------------------|